 If you’re a fully remote company, you know everyone is working from home every day.

-If you have a system in place your employees use to book their workstations, there might be data already available.
+If you have a system in place that your employees use to book their workstations, there might be data already available.

 If your employees use badges to access the facility building, there might be data you can utilise, too.